Berlin Fire Brigade

 The brigade was officially formed on February 1, 1851, by Ludwig Scabell, under the command of King Frederick William IV.
-Since August 2018, the Berlin Fire Brigade is under the command of its Fire Chief (German: Landesbranddirektor, short LBD) Dr. Karsten Homrighausen.
+Since August 2018, the Berlin Fire Brigade is under the command of its Fire Chief, State Fire Director Dr. Karsten Homrighausen.
+Landesbranddirektor, short LBD, translates in German to State Fire Director.

 The Berlin Fire Brigade is the oldest and largest municipal fire brigade in Germany.
 It has a total of 4,479 staff, including 4,082 operational firefighters and officers based at 35 main fire stations.
-It is supported by an additional 1,537 volunteer firefighters (German: Freiwillige Feuerwehr), based at 58 volunteer fire stations.
+It is supported by an additional 1,537 volunteer firefighters based at 59 volunteer fire stations.
+Freiwillige Feuerwehr - "Free Willing Fire Defence" is the term used for Volunteer Fire Stations.
 The Berlin Fire Brigade has an annual budget of around €250,000,000, which includes personnel costs and investments.

-In 2019, the Berlin Fire Brigade received 478,281 emergency calls.
+In 2019, Berlin Fire Defence received 478,281 emergency calls.
 It is the busiest of all fire services in Germany.
 Approximately 83% of the alarms per year are for the emergency services, 5% for technical assistance and only 2% for firefighting.